brettinternet/brettinternet.github.io/content/blog/becoming-a-professional-googler/index.md

 intext:"periodic table" intitle:javascript
 ```

-### Writing in Sand or in Stone?
+## What to Keep

 Traditional education would have you remember every single nuance and hoard endless notes for every possible subject (oops, see my [public notes](https://github.com/brettinternet/public-notes)).

-But we don't really have to take notes on everything, because it's all been written for us online!
-I can really appreciate how web development has embraced this paradigm.
-The ability to reference information from documentation and Google searches is more valuable.
+But we don't really have to take notes on everything, because so much knowledge has been indexed for us.
+I appreciate how the development world embraces this paradigm &mdash; it's okay to Google.
+I've shadowed family physicians while they Google symptoms, and I've also made the case at my company to allow candidates to Google during interviews.
+This is part of our everyday job.
+The ability to efficiently reference information from documentation and research is invaluable.